 Early Wednesday morning Twitter CEO, Dick Costolo, said the company was "actively suspending accounts as we discover them related to this graphic imagery."But while several fighters appear to have vanished into the thin air of the Twitterverse after such threats, several have popped right back up under the same pseudonyms.
 In at least some cases, they're using the same display pictures.

-Some fighters compare efforts to snuff out their Twitter presence to playing a bad game of "whack-a-mole" in an arcade.
+One prolific tweeter, adopting the moniker Abu Dujana (above), has in the past endorsed beheadings, posting things worthy of his Twitter ban.
+Which didn't actually last long given his sudden re-emergence online.Some fighters compare efforts to snuff out their Twitter presence to playing a bad game of "whack-a-mole" in an arcade.
 Try as you might to hit them, they'll always pop up in another hole: